 - Get a Student ID Card.

-After you register for classes, get your Student ID card (no fee) in the Student Activities office on Main Campus, in the Admissions office on Palmer Campus, in the Library (LRC) on Berkeley Campus and at Mount Pleasant Campus.
+After you register for classes, get your Student ID card (no fee) in the Student Activities office on Thornley Campus, in the Admissions office on Palmer Campus, in the Library (LRC) on Berkeley Campus and at Mount Pleasant Campus.
 With your student ID you can use the library facilities at Trident Technical College as well as other area colleges, including Charleston Southern University, The Citadel, The College of Charleston, and The Medical University of South Carolina.
 You can also receive student discounts at many stores and tricounty events.

 - Use the my.tridenttech.edu student portal and email.

 The student portal is your information hub, the place to find everything you need to know about TTC.
-New students receive their login and password for my.tridenttech.edu in the letter from Admissions that acknowledges receipt of their application and application fee.
+New students receive their login and password for my.tridenttech.edu in the letter from Admissions that acknowledges receipt of their application.
 In the portal, you can:

 - Access your student email.

 - View important announcements, calendars, grades, financial information including balance due, and more.